 The Race Committee, chaired by the Captain of Racing, is made up of a team of hard working RTYC members with specific areas of responsibility, including organising regattas as event manager; race management; and umpiring, all done with the technical and logistic support of the Club's Sailing Office.

-The Club has a full racing programme for 2014, and the website is the best source for up to date information and full details.
+The Club has a full racing programme, and the website is the best source for up to date information and full details.

 Racing is open to all Club members - please join in!